maximilianofried/coding-challenge-fullstack-engineer-s-hs/README.md

    - If the username does not exist, a new user is created.
    - If the username exists, the user's data is retrieved.
    - Includes a logout button that returns the user to the login screen.
-   - User sessions are preserved across page reloads until logout.
+   - User sessions are preserved across page reloads until logout using local storage.

 2. **Routing**